Avoiding Probate in Wisconsin

 How to save your family time, money, and hassle by using probate-avoidance tools in Wisconsin.

-Updated by , Attorney · University of Arkansas School of Law
+Updated by , Attorney George Mason University Law School

-Probate court proceedings (during which a deceased person's assets are transferred to the people who inherit them) can be long, costly, and confusing.
+Probate court proceedings (when a deceased person's assets are transferred to the people who inherit them) can be long, costly, and confusing.
 It's no wonder so many people take steps to spare their families the hassle.
 Different states, however, offer different ways to avoid probate.
 Here are your options in Wisconsin.

 Living Trusts

-Joint Ownership
+Joint Ownership With Right of Survivorship

 If you own property jointly with someone else, and this ownership includes the "right of survivorship," then the surviving owner automatically owns the property when the other owner dies.
 No probate will be necessary to transfer the property, although of course it will take some paperwork to show that title to the property is held solely by the surviving owner.